Random Utility and Limited Consideration: Comparison with Models of Stochastic Choice

 \section{Comparison with Models of Stochastic Choice}

-In this section we analyze the connection between the three consideration-mediated choice theories discussed in this paper and models that allow for stochastic behavior exclusively in preferences or in consideration.
+In this appendix we analyze the connection between the three consideration-mediated choice theories discussed in this paper and models that allow for stochastic behavior exclusively in preferences or in consideration.